Is It a Coup?

 Action Example Status

-Refusal to comply with legal orders [Citation needed] Not Verified
+Refusal to comply with legal orders [Citation needed] No

-Abuse of emergency powers [Citation needed] Not Verified
+Abuse of emergency powers [Citation needed] No

-Politically motivated prosecutions [Citation needed] Not Verified
+Politically motivated prosecutions [Citation needed] No

-Interference with law enforcement independence [Citation needed] Not Verified
+Interference with law enforcement independence [Citation needed] No

-Selective enforcement of laws [Citation needed] Not Verified
+Selective enforcement of laws [Citation needed] No

-Intimidation of legal professionals [Citation needed] Not Verified
+Intimidation of legal professionals [Citation needed] No

-Obstruction of justice [Citation needed] Not Verified
+Obstruction of justice [Citation needed] Yes

-Undermining judicial decisions [Citation needed] Not Verified
+Undermining judicial decisions [Citation needed] Yes

-Creation of parallel legal structures [Citation needed] Not Verified
+Creation of parallel legal structures [Citation needed] No

-Abuse of pardoning powers [Citation needed] Not Verified
+Abuse of pardoning powers [Citation needed] No

 Military Involvement